About Me

 SEP 2024: Our paper Centralised Rehearsal of Decentralised Cooperation: Multi-Agent Reinforcement Learning for the Scalable Coordination of Residential Energy Flexibility has been accepted for publication in Applied Energy.

-SEP 2024: Our paper Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning got accepted at the Findings of the Conference on Empirical Methods in Natural Language Processing.
+SEP 2024: Our paper Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning got accepted at the Findings of the Conference on Empirical Methods in Natural Language Processing (EMNLP 2024).

 AUG 2024: Our paper Accelerating Laboratory Automation Through Robot Skill Learning for Sample Scraping got accepted at IEEE CASE 2024 and was selected as a finalist for the Best Healthcare Automation Paper Award.